henricook/voa-play-mongo-test/README.md

 # About the test

-This was implemented in around one hour.
+This was implemented in around an hour and a half.

 ## Base